 Five optional extras that will add value when you come to sell your car

 Almost all sat-nav systems can now adjust your route to take into account the prevailing traffic conditions, diverting you if there is a jam ahead.
-Again, it will assign a value to the delay and calculate whether the optimum route is to go another way or whether you are still better toughing it out on the original road.

 This can get a bit clunky, with the first-generation of sat-navs sometimes taking a detour to save a couple of minutes, but they’re getting better and fuzzy logic is helping to calculate a genuine ‘human’ saving as opposed to one that is purely mathematical.

 Waze is a great example of a system that uses crowd-sourced data to calculate the optimum route depending on user-reported obstructions, traffic jams and other incidents.
 I’ve used it extensively now and it has never let me down, failed to detour me around heavy traffic or otherwise improved my sat-nav experience.
 (It also reports the location of fixed and mobile speed traps and the location of police officers and vehicles…)

 By linking sat-nav systems together in the future, civil engineers will be able to direct cars and other vehicles along multiple routes, depending on their size and the priority assigned to them.
 Lorries, for example, might be directed along a route that avoids city centres and low bridges while smaller, more nimble vehicles will go along a different, more direct, route.

 Enjoyed this article?
 Why not sign up for our Technology and Motoring newsletter?